MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/use-custom-model-driven-app-on-mobile.md

 ## Access the actions menu for a row

-From a list of rows, swipe left on a row to access the actions menu.
+From a list view, swipe left on a row to access the actions menu.

    > [!div class="mx-imgBorder"]
    > ![How to access actions for a row](media/row-actions.gif "This image demonstrates access actions for a row")